opensafely/documentation/docs/repositories.md

 ## Repository visibility

-In accordance with the [Principles of OpenSAFELY](https://www.opensafely.org/about/#transparency-and-public-logs), we recommend that repositories are made public from the start.
-A public GitHub repository is visible by anyone on the internet.
-However, only specified people will have the ability to make changes to it.
+In accordance with the [Principles of OpenSAFELY](https://www.opensafely.org/about/#transparency-and-public-logs), we expect all code from all users to be made public.
+As technical users will know, a public GitHub repository is visible by anyone on the internet, but only specified people will have the ability to change it.

-During the development stage of a project, a repository may be kept private, so that only members of the OpenSAFELY GitHub organisation are able view it.

-A repository will need to be made public if it forms part of [a publication](https://www.opensafely.org/policies-for-researchers/#acknowledgment-and-data-sharing--publication-policy).
-We have a [guide to publishing repositories](publishing-repo.md) that we advise you to read.
-For unfinished or abandoned research, we strongly encourage that repositories are made public within 12 months after the code is first run against an OpenSAFELY database.
+### How to make your code public

 You can request that a private repository is made public at any time by contacting [tech support](how-to-get-help.md).

+#### Publishing older repositories that contain results as well as code

+In earlier versions of OpenSAFELY, all results released from the secure server after disclosivity checking went directly to the GitHub repository containing the code for the project.
+Because of this, for older repositories the OpenSAFELY team and you must check that there are no outstanding results which still require approval from NHS England in your repository, before that repository is made public.
+If you are unsure whether this applies to your repository then you should contact tech support.

+### When you need to make your code public

+A repository must be made public if it forms part of a [publication](https://www.opensafely.org/policies-for-researchers/#acknowledgment-and-data-sharing--publication-policy).
+We have [guide to publishing repositories](publishing-repo.md) that you must read.
+During the development stage of a project, a repository may be kept private, so that only members of the OpenSAFELY GitHub organisation are able to view it.
+We welcome people sharing code in public while they are developing, where they wish to do so, but we recognise that for many this would be a little like drafting a paper entirely in public, so it is not a requirement.
+Even when there is no publication, we expect all repositories to become public, within twelve months after code execution.
+During our pilot phase of OpenSAFELY Users, if we encounter edge cases proposing that a particular repo should be excepted from this policy we will develop an open and structured Exceptions Process.

 !!! warning
     You should _never_ commit files or content that should not be made public to the repository.
 All committed files, whether on the `main` branch or on development branches, will remain in the git history of the repository even after they have been deleted.
 These might include for example patient- or commercially-sensitive data from other sources, internal institutional documentation or forms, and incomplete manuscript drafts.